Join a Team – Share your enthusiasm and / or expertise and have some fun in the process

 The Speed of Change at West Craigs

 Have you been along the Turnhouse Road or Craigs Road recently?
-If you have, you will have seen the sudden burst of energy as home builders race to complete the new houses and flats that lie to either side of Turnhouse Road and along the western reaches of Craigs Road.
+If you have, you will have seen the sudden burst of energy in the new West Craigs Village as home builders race to complete the houses and flats that lie to either side of Turnhouse Road and along the western reaches of Craigs Road.
 The West Town – 205 acres for 7000 houses – lies to the East of the airport, on the site visible along the Glasgow Road.
 The Turnhouse area takes the total to 10,950 new homes.
 Then add the newly announced Maybury Quarter and you reach a total of 11,950 homes, families (so far).

 Now?
-Well, if you haven’t done so already, i would highly recommend an early evening walk along Turnhouse Road.
-Don’t go on a weekday before 4pm as the roads are just teeming with heavy trucks and builders’ vans.
+Well, if you haven’t done so already, a late afternoon walk along Turnhouse Road is highly recommended.
+Don’t go on a weekday before 3pm as the roads are just teeming with heavy trucks and builders’ vans.
+But just a little later and the lights are on in the windows of newly occupied houses – houses and flats becoming homes.

 The western expansion is vast.
 In this area alone new housing is transforming mixed use land that has lain in some neglect for a number of years.
 Those who move in, do so with the expectation of a 20 minute town.
 No more than 20 minutes by foot to transport hubs (tram and train – with bus still to be announced), education and GP level healthcare.
-The first of three new primary schools in the full area is due to open in August.
+The first of three new primary schools in the full area is now open.
 No plans as yet appear to be in place for cafes, cinema, library, arts centre, shops, community buildings… church.

 The building is not one style throughout.
 There is variety, there are parks, there are green spaces.
 Take a look at how it is shaping up.
 That variety makes it a lot more interesting than many of the new build areas around Edinburgh at present.